Skip to main content

 No - most smartphones and laptops already have the capability, using built-in authentication like fingerprint readers, facial recognition, or secure PINs.

-What If I Lose My Device?
+What if I Lose My Device?

 Set up backup methods such as a secondary device or secure cloud sync before relying on passkeys - otherwise you risk losing access.